 - 1. Explain undergraduate program policies, processes, structure, schedules and resources. - 2.
 Develop an approach to reflection that will support self-directed and life-long learning. - 3.
 Discuss the professional expectations of a medical student. - 4.
 Reflect on the development of professional identity as a medical student. - 5.
 Demonstrate self-directed learning including utilizing appropriate resources and critical research appraisal strategies. - 6.
 Describe practices to optimize safety in the clinical workplace.
 MODULE ASSESSMENT No summative assessment for orientation and professionalism sessions.
 Assignment: Reflection and Self-Directed Learning Value: Pass/Fail based on mandatory submission.

-- Date: Friday, March 26, 2021 - Description: Students will choose a patient related encounter from a Clinical Skills or Shadowing experience and, using the general approach to reflection and self-directed learning, provide a narrative description of their process for - 1) reflecting on and identifying their learning need; - 2) reviewing relevant literature to support addressing the learning need, including a reflection on the credibility of the information sources; - 3) sharing lessons learned with peers or facilitators; - 4) applying lessons learned to either the resolution of the learning issue or to the action plan for future similar learning issues; - 5) providing a plan for monitoring future effectiveness.
+Date: Friday, March 25, 2022 Description:

+Students will choose a patient related encounter from a Clinical Skills or Shadowing experience and, using the general approach to reflection and self-directed learning, provide a narrative description of their process for - 1) reflecting on and identifying their learning need; - 2) reviewing relevant literature to support addressing the learning need, including a reflection on the credibility of the information sources; - 3) sharing lessons learned with peers or facilitators; - 4) applying lessons learned to either the resolution of the learning issue or to the action plan for future similar learning issues; - 5) providing a plan for monitoring future effectiveness.

 Students will receive narrative feedback related to the description of the process they followed to address the learning need, not on the qualitative aspects of the reflection itself or whether or not they had a successful clinical outcome.
-A grading rubric will be provided in class, on BBLearn, and on One45.
-MODULE CONTACTS Module Co-Director: Lisa Persaud - lisa.persaud@saskhealthauthority.ca - (306) 766-0620 Module Co-Director: Bev Digout - bev.digout@usask.ca - (306) 966-8224 MODULE DESCRIPTION Student well-being may decline during medical school due to both internal and external stressors.
+A grading rubric will be provided in class, on Canvas, and on One45.
+Wellness MODULE CONTACTS Module Director: TBD Module Contact: Lisa Persaud - lisa.persaud@saskhealthauthority.ca - (306) 766-0620 Module Contact: Bev Digout - bev.digout@usask.ca - (306) 966-8224 Module Contact: Edith Conacher - edith.conacher@usask.ca - (306) 966-4751 MODULE DESCRIPTION Student well-being may decline during medical school due to both internal and external stressors.
 Wellness is a conscious and self-directed process of making choices toward a healthy and fulfilling life.
 This course was developed to introduce students to the concepts and resources for enabling wellness and resilience.
-Student Requirements: Attendance as per the attendance policy with the exception of the Financial Literacy sessions which are mandatory.
+Student Requirements: For Wellness, mandatory sessions will be identified in one45.
 MODULE OBJECTIVES By the completion of this module, students will be able to:

 - 1. Identify and begin to implement skills to achieve and maintain individual health and well-being throughout one's career. - 2.
 Develop skills to adapt and recover from challenges. - 3.
 Identify appropriate resources for support. - 4.
 Promote a culture of self-care and help-seeking that recognizes and supports colleagues in need.
 MODULE ASSESSMENT No summative assessment.
-Attendance is mandatory for the Financial Advising/Planning sessions and students are strongly encouraged to attend all sessions.
-MODULE CONTACTS Module Director: Office of Career Advising and Mentorship Coordinator- Stephanie Marshall stephanie.marshall@usask.ca (306) 966-7275 Career Advisor (Saskatoon) - Dr. Sachin Shah - med.careeradvising@usask.ca Career Advisor (Saskatoon) - Dr. Lee Kolla - med.careeradvising@usask.ca Career Advisor (Regina) - Dr. Megan Clark - med.careeradvising@usask.ca MODULE DESCRIPTION Choosing a career is one of the most important decisions that a medical student will make.
+Mandatory sessions will be identified in one45.
+Career Advising and Mentorship MODULE CONTACTS Module Director: Office of Career Advising and Mentorship (OCA&M) - Dr. Megan Clark - megan.clark@usask.ca Administrative Coordination: Coordinator, Office of Career Advising and Mentorship - Sheldon Moellenbeck - Sheldon.moellenbeck@usask.ca - (306) 966-6473 Career Advisor (Saskatoon): Dr. Sachin Shah - med.careeradvising@usask.ca Career Advisor (Saskatoon): Dr. Lee Kolla - med.careeradvising@usask.ca Career Advisor (Regina): Dr. Megan Clark - med.careeradvising@usask.ca MODULE DESCRIPTION Choosing a career is one of the most important decisions that a medical student will make.
 The Career Advising Program is designed to assist students in evaluating career options and preparing for residency program applications.
 MODULE OBJECTIVES By the completion of this module, students will be able to: